MountStill/COMP2113-The-Da-Vinci-Code-/README.md

    - complay(int pro):The computer have the probability of pro to give the right answer

 2. Data structures for storing game status
+   - class card:using class to store the condition of each card

 3. Dynamic memory management

 4. File input/output (e.g., for loading/saving game status)
+   - progress.txt:output the rate of progress of the game and the data of each cards and input it when the game starts again

 5. Program codes in multiple files
+   - main.cpp:writing the main program
+   - card.h:class interface
+   - card.cpp:class implementation